You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Acyclovir Cause Any Lasting Damage?

-Acyclovir is a widely used antiviral medication prescribed to treat various types of herpes simplex virus (HSV) infections, including cold sores, genital herpes, and shingles.
-While it is generally considered safe and effective, some patients may experience side effects, including lasting damage.
-In this article, we will explore the potential risks associated with acyclovir use and what you can do to minimize the likelihood of adverse effects.
+Acyclovir is a widely used antiviral medication that is commonly prescribed to treat herpes simplex virus (HSV) infections, including cold sores and genital herpes.
+While it is generally considered safe and effective, some people may experience side effects, including lasting damage.
+In this article, we will explore the potential risks associated with acyclovir use and what you can do to minimize any potential harm.

 What is Acyclovir?

-Acyclovir is generally well-tolerated, but like all medications, it can cause side effects.
+Like all medications, acyclovir can cause side effects.
 The most common side effects of acyclovir include:

 * Headache